andwn/cave-story-md/.github/CONTRIBUTING.md

 Getting it into the game gets more complicated based on
 - The encoding of the TSC files: I'll have to look it up on Wikipedia and learn how it works
-  - So far tscomp supports: ASCII, Shift-JIS, Windows-1252
+  - So far tscomp supports: ASCII, Shift-JIS, Windows-1252 (Europe), Windows-1251 (RU/UA)
 - The glyphs that need to be rendered in the game
   - European/Latin languages should be pretty much covered
-  - For Chinese and Korean I can redo the same thing I did with Japanese (just with different encodings)
+  - CJK is mostly covered and I have a workflow for adding new glyphs
-  - There's like half a font for Russian/Ukrainian/Bulgarian at the moment
+  - A font for Russian/Ukrainian/Bulgarian is implemented
-  - I have no idea what to do for RTL languages
+  - I have no idea what to do for RTL languages, or ligatures
 - My level of burnout

-In addition to the TSC files, there are the stage names embedded in doukutsu.exe.
+In addition to the TSC files, there are some graphics that need to be extracted.
-If those are translated give me the patched EXE, so I can extract them.
+I put those in `res/sprite_loc` and `res/tiles_loc`.
+The patch files in `res/patch` need to be edited to refer to these graphics if a localized one is available.

+And then there are localized strings in `res/strings`.
+Much like the graphics, the address tables in `res/patch` refer to these files per language if available:
+- xx_stagename.txt: Displayed on screen after entering a new map (also used by stage select)
+- xx_music.txt: Names for music tracks used by Sound Test
+- xx_menus.txt: Title Screen, Save Select, Sound Test, and Config menus (hookups still WIP)
+- xx_credits.txt: Staff roll shown after clearing the game